Clatteringshaws

 Grey Mares Tail waterfalls Galloway image

-The image below is of the Glen of the Bar view point situated about 1 mile southwest of Murray's Monument on the A712.
+The image below is of the Glen of the Bar view point 1 mile southwest of Murray's Monument on the A712.

 Glen of the Bar image